How do I register to attend the 2024 GIVEN Forum?

 If I am staying at home and commuting to the Forum, what time should I arrive and leave each day?

-On Saturday, June 25, please arrive to the Cathedral Basilica of Saints Peter and Paul by 9AM and plan to leave around noon.
+On Wednesday, June 12, please arrive to the National Shrine of St. John Paul II for 9:00AM Mass and plan to leave from Catholic Unversity around 1:30PM.

 Will there be time for sightseeing during the Forum?

-What is the weather like in June in Philadelphia?
+What is the weather like in June in DC?

-June in Philadelphia tends to be warm, often between 70-85°F. As the event draws nearer, we suggest checking weather.com for more specific temperatures.
+June tends to be warm, often between 70-85°F. As the event draws nearer, we suggest checking weather.com for more specific temperatures.

 What is the dress code for the GIVEN Forum?